Systemic Design Club Japan

 On September 16, 2025, we held "Systemic Design Meetup #2 - Learning from Practical Examples: Serious Systemic Changes".

-This time, we shared from the perspective of practitioners how we have incorporated the portfolio approach through the projects we have actually been involved in so far.
+This time, we shared from the perspective of practitioners who have incorporated the portfolio approach through projects they have been involved in so far.
 In this article, we will introduce the contents a little deeper.

-You can also see the full lecture from the video below.
+You can also see the full lecture (in english) in the video below.

 Overcome the "Story of Separation"

-Inspired by Vanessa’s words, Toban added to this sentiment stating "we are now at the limits of the "story of separation".
-Toban said that in order to understand the challenges of the 21st century and work on solving them, we need to re-examine how the systems, structures, and logic we have built in the 20th century have been formed.
+Inspired by Vanessa’s words, Toban added to this sentiment stating “we are now at the limits of the ‘story of separation’”.
+Toban said that in order to understand the challenges of the 21st century and work on solving them, we need to re-examine how the systems, structures, and logic we have built in the 19th and 20th century have been formed.

 For example, schools, hospitals, and prisons - these systems have been designed under a hierarchical and divided system that values efficiency and control.
 Just as the boundaries on the map separate people from nature, we have created a society on the premise of “separation” even in cognition.